pyr/recordbus/README.md

-sqlstream: stream MySQL replication events to Apache Kafka.
+recordbus: stream MySQL replication events to Apache Kafka.
 ===========================================================

-Sqlstream connects to a MySQL instance as a replicant and produces the replication events read onto an Apache Kafka topic.
+Recordbus connects to a MySQL instance as a replicant and produces the replication events read onto an Apache Kafka topic.
 The events are produced as a JSON-serialized map, keyed by the server-id which produced the event.

 ## Configuration

-Sqlstream accepts a single argument, its configuration file which has the following format:
+Recordbus accepts a single argument, its configuration file which has the following format:

 ```